Roger Cohen: Personal life

 Cohen was first married to Katherine Lund and had two children.
-He subsequently married the sculptor Frida Baranek and had two more children.
-They are now divorced.
+He subsequently married the sculptor Frida Baranek, and had two more children.
+They ultimately divorced.
 His life partner is Sarah H. Cleveland, a judge on the International Court of Justice.

 Books

 Cohen has written five books, including a family memoir entitled The Girl from Human Street: A Jewish Family Odyssey (2015) and a collection of essays and columns entitled An Affirming Flame: Meditations on Life and Politics (2023).
 He is the author of Soldiers and Slaves: American POWs Trapped by the Nazis’ Final Gamble (2005) and Hearts Grown Brutal: Sagas of Sarajevo (1998), an account of the wars of Yugoslavia's destruction.
-He co-wrote a biography of General Norman Schwarzkopf, In the Eye of the Storm, (Farrar Straus & Giroux, 1991).
+He co-wrote a biography of General Norman Schwarzkopf, In the Eye of the Storm (Farrar Straus & Giroux, 1991).